Hey, it's me. I'm the pharmacist.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

-Morphogen’s Collagen tops our list for a few reasons.
+Morphogen’s Collagen is high on our list for a few reasons.
 First and foremost is the overall quality.
 There’s a debate about the best type of collagen, but the truth is different collagen peptide sources come with slightly different amino acid profiles, and therefore some unique benefits.

 Morphogen Collagen includes 3 forms of collagen: bovine collagen, chicken bone broth collagen, and eggshell membrane collagen.
 Through this, you’re getting many of the major types of collagen (type i, ii, iii,v, and x)